BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

   - `activate`: automatically activate motion compensation on application start and configuration reload.
   - `activate_delay`: delay auto-activation by specified number of seconds.
 The required time for successful activation may vary, depending on application and tracker type used.
   - `activate_countdown_`: enable audible countdown for the last 10 seconds before auto-activation.
 This is supposed to allow getting to neutral position and timely centering of in-game view.
+- `tracker`:
-- `tracker`: The following tracker `type` keys are available:
+  - The following tracker `type` keys are available:
     - `controller`: use either the left or the right motion controller as reference tracker.
 Valid options for the key `side` are `left` and `right` (**Note that changing the side or switching between motion controller and vive tracker requires a restart of the vr session**)
     - `vive`: use a vive tracker as reference for motion compensation.
 The key `side` has to match the role assigned to the tracker.
 Valid options for that are:
       - `handheld_object` - which hand (left, right, any) doesn't matter.
 Having more than one active vive tracker assigned to that role may lead to conflicts, though.
       - `left_foot`
       - `right_foot`
       - `left_shoulder`
       - `right_shoulder`
       - `left_elbow`
       - `right_elbow`
       - `left_knee`
       - `right_knee`
       - `waist`
       - `chest`
       - `camera`
       - `keyboard`.
-  - `connection_timeout` sets the time (in seconds) the tracker needs to be unresponsive before motion compensation is automatically deactivated.
-Setting a negative value disables automatic deactivation.
-  - `connection_check` is only relevant for virtual trackers and determines the period (in seconds) for checking whether the memory mapped file used for data input is actually still actively used.
-Setting a negative value disables the check
     - `srs`: use the virtual tracker data provided by SRS motion software when using a Witmotion (or similar?) sensor on the motion rig.
     - `flypt` use the virtual tracker data provided by FlyPT Mover.
     - `yaw`: use the virtual tracker data provided by Yaw VR and Yaw 2.
 Either while using SRS or Game Engine.
   - the keys `offset_...`, `use_cor_pos` and `cor_...` are used to handle the configuration of the center of rotation (cor) for all available virtual trackers.
+    - offset values are meant to be modified to specify how far away the cor is in terms of up/down, forward/backward left/right, and up/down direction relative to your headset.
+The yaw angle defines a counterclockwise rotation of the forward vector after positioning of the cor on calibration.
+    - `use_cor_pos` can be enabled to reuse the exact cor position within vr playspace for the next sessions, independent of offset values and hmd position at calibration time.
+    - values starting with `cor_` are not meant for manual editing in the config file but are instead populated on saving the current configuration.
   - `marker_size` sets the size of the cor / reference tracker marker displayed in the overlay.
 The value corresponds to the length of one double cone in cm.
+  - `connection_timeout` sets the time (in seconds) the tracker needs to be unresponsive before motion compensation is automatically deactivated.
+Setting a negative value disables automatic deactivation.
+  - `connection_check` is only relevant for virtual trackers and determines the period (in seconds) for checking whether the memory mapped file used for data input is actually still actively used.
+Setting a negative value disables the check
 - `translational_filter` and `rotational_filter`: set the filtering magnitude (key `strength` with valid options between **0.0** and **1.0**) number of filtering stages (key `order`with valid options: **1, 2, 3**).
   The key `vertical_factor` is applied to translational filter strength in vertical/heave direction only (Note that the filter strength is multiplied by the factor and the resulting product of strength * vertical_factor is clamped internally between 0.0 and 1.0).
 - `cache`: you can modify the cache used for reverting the motion corrected pose on frame submission: